Scille/parsec-cloud/docs/rfcs/1016-local-device-storage-in-web-client.md

 ### 2.1 - `LocalDevice` stored on native client

-The `LocalDevice` is contains the secret data related to a device (mainly the local key and the private part of user & device keys).
+The `LocalDevice` contains the secret data related to a device (mainly the local key and the private part of user & device keys).

 On a Parsec client running natively, those data are typically stored as a device